Market gardens in the West Kootenay: Bringing fresh produce, meat and more to local tables

 Where to buy local food in Arrow Lakes

-Burton City Cider: This family-run business specializes in all-natural dry craft ciders, using fruit from their own orchards.
+Burton City Cider: This family-run business specializes in all-natural dry craft ciders, using fruit such as currants, raspberries and apples from their own orchards.
 Open by chance or appointment throughout the year.
 Please call or text to inquire about availability.
 Phone: 250-265-7044.

-Caribou Creek Market Gardens: Offering fresh and freeze-dried organic fruit and produce.
+Caribou Creek Market Gardens: Offering fresh and freeze-dried organic fruit, produce and herbs, plus flowers and nursery plants.
 Farmgate sales by appointment.
-Phone: 250-265-7120.
+Phone: 250-265-7120..

 Where to buy local food in Castlegar

-Skattebo Acres: This organic vegetable farm has recently switched from commercial sales to offering CSA (Community Supported Agriculture) boxes.
+Skattebo Acres: This organic farm has recently switched from commercial sales to offering CSA (Community Supported Agriculture) boxes.
 Formerly known as Glade Valley Gardens, the farm offers weekly sustainable food boxes, full of fresh, seasonal produce.
+Skattebo Acres also offers poultry, pork and lamb sales as well as bulk sales to local restaurants and grocery stores.
 Contact [email protected].

 Where to buy local food in Crescent Valley/South Slocan